SarvaiyaPrashant2242005/php-basics/README.md

-# phpCourse
+# php-Basics

-This is a Repository for Simplilearn php course, all the relavant code and documents are stored.
+This Repository basically made for understanding basic concepts of PHP from hello world to database connections